Yuvraj198920/GridLULCPixelCounter/README.md

 ### Features
 - **Pixel Counting:** Accurately counts pixels of specified LULC classes within each grid cell of a given vector layer.
 - **Centroid Calculation:** Determines the geographic center (centroid) for each grid cell.
-- **CSV Export:**Outputs a CSV file containing the grid cell ID, centroid coordinates (latitude and longitude), and the count of pixels for each LULC class within the cell.
+- **CSV Export:** Outputs a CSV file containing the grid cell ID, centroid coordinates (latitude and longitude), and the count of pixels for each LULC class within the cell.
+- **Grid Creation:** Generates a grid layer over any raster dataset, with customizable grid size.
 - **Flexibility:** Works with any raster and vector data, provided they share the same coordinate reference system (CRS).

 ### Prerequisites